 Occasionally, a Genre Savvy character may even use another villain's calling card to frame them.
 If the villain is well known, and their calling card shows up before they're introduced in the current continuity, (or if said Villain has been missing or dead for some time), then it's a nice Sequel Hook, or simply a hint of what's to come.

-Sometimes, the calling card may be a result of the villain's M.O.
+Sometimes, the calling card may be a result of the villain's M.O. or distinctive Weapon of Choice.
 One obvious example: vampires always leave their characteristic two-holed neck bite.

 This has become a Dead Horse Trope in Comic Books, where it was once a staple.
 A hero may also have a Calling Card, especially one who typically disappears after stopping the criminals rather than hanging around to discuss things with the police.